MHolt193/SSLV/README.md

 # Streaming Service Library Viewer

-I was sitting on my couch trying to find something to watch having to flip through all my streaming services, and though to myself "I wish all these librarys could just be in one app."
+I was sitting on my couch trying to find something to watch having to flip through all my streaming services, and thought to myself "I wish all these libraries could just be in one app."
 So I decided to try and make that happen for myself.

 Now, I could Have just used one of the products I found in my search for an API that included deep links to each title, but where is the fun in that?

 ## Leveraged API's

 With no backend experience I decided It would probably be best to look into some API's that would include links to titles of movies and tv shows on each streaming service.
-I found 1 API tha treally stood out.
+I found 1 API that really stood out.
 WatchMode.com has an amazing dataset and an API available for free for up to 1000 calls/month
 So I decided to use watchmode's API.
 While setting up the watchmode api, I realised none of the movie or show posters are available through watchmode, at least that I could find.
 So I set out on another search and ended up landing on TheMoviedb.org another wonderful resource with a free API.
 With these two API's I was able to integrate the entire dataset that I would need for this app.

 ### Technologies